digitaloak-zz/node-red-contrib-digitaloak-mqtt/README.md

 Keep REST API req/res sync when doing async work

 #### Description
-Node lets you subscribe dynamically to different topics via msg.topic and output msgs from subscribed topics.
+digitaloak-mqtt-in allows you subscribe dynamically to different topics via msg.topic and output msgs from subscribed topics. digitaloak-mqtt-unsubscribe allows you to manually unsubscribe from topic.

 When box checked "Unsubscribe from topic after first message received" for digitaloak-mqtt-in, node will immediately unsubscribe after receiving first msg.
 If you want uncheck this option, use digitaloak-mqtt-unsubscribe to unsubscribe manually.